khodekhadem/sea-battle/README.md

     ./seabattle

 # notice about network
-1. for online gaming you need to config your server with ansible , change ansible/hosts with your server ip and use this command to copy file to /etc/ansible/hosts
+1.for online gaming you need to config your server with ansible , change ansible/hosts with your server ip and use this command to copy file to /etc/ansible/hosts

     cd ansible